 What catches most people out is the port costs at the other end.
 It may cost you £1,000 to ship from South Korea to Cambodia, but then once you arrive in Cambodia you could face an additional £500 charge for port fees and customs.
 You should find an agent in your destination country to help you navigate these costs before you book your shipment.

-For a full guide on international motorcycle shipping, loads of top advice from an industry expert and more ways to save money, check out our comprehensive shipping guide below and take a look at our International Motorcycle Shipping Companies Finder for our recommended worldwide companies.
+For a full guide on international motorcycle shipping, loads of top advice from an industry expert and more ways to save money, check out our comprehensive shipping guide.

 International Motorcycle Shipping Companies Finder